remind101/empire/guide/README.md

 The following is meant to be used as a quick way to test empire.
 It is not secure and is not suitable for production use.

+### Prerequisites

-This guide assumes that you have already installed the following installed:
+This guide assumes that you have the following installed:

 * **AWS CLI**: If you haven't already done so, you can find the instructions at http://aws.amazon.com/cli/.
 You'll need a fairly recent version of the CLI, which has support for ECS.